-The earliest statues of the University of Cambridge established the Sermons before the University.
-Given at the University Church since 1300, these Sermons challenge us to consider faith more thoughtfully.
-Each year prominent women and men from many different traditions deliver Sermons.
-The Sermons address a wide range of topics of particular interest to students.
-In addition, college choirs perform great works of choral music during the service..
-The services are very simple, last about an hour, and are open to everyone.
+A University of Cambridge tradition since at least 1300, these sermons challenge us to consider faith more thoughtfully.
+University Sermons have inspired the Reformation, the Abolitionist movement, and more.
+Each year prominent women and men from many different traditions deliver Sermons on topics of particular interest to students.
+The services are very simple, last about an hour, and are open to all.

 University Sermons for 2019–2020

 - 20 October, The Revd Nicky Gumbel, Vicar of Holy Trinity Brompton.

 - 3 November, The Revd Canon Prof Sarah Foot, Regius Professor of Ecclesiastical History and Canon Professor, Christ Church, University of Oxford.

 - 26 January, Professor Peter Ward, Professor of Practical Theology in the Department of Theology and Religion, University of Durham